 Reach out for support

-One of the amazing things I’ve seen happening since the pandemic began is the outpouring of support people are offering to others.
-Every day I read another uplifting story of someone helping another – even complete strangers.
+Something amazing that happened during the pandemic is the outpouring of support people offered to others.
+There were so many uplifting stories of someone helping another – even complete strangers.
+We can (and should) reach out for help, even when there’s no global crisis.
 It’s so important, especially when you feel depression pulling you down, to realize that you are not alone.
-Professional help is available by teletherapy, and friends can often give you a new perspective as well.
+Professional help is available, in person or by teletherapy, and friends can often give you a new perspective as well.
 It may also be important to talk to a trusted healthcare professional about how to manage hormonal imbalances that may be contributing to depression.

 Find ways to be the helper